waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 # WORKDIR

-With the [WOKRDIR](https://docs.docker.com/engine/reference/builder/#workdir) command, you change the current working directory within your docker script.
-If the directory does not exist yet, it will get automatically created.
+With the [WOKRDIR](https://docs.docker.com/engine/reference/builder/#workdir) command, you can change the current working directory within your docker script.
+If the directory does not exist yet, it will get created automatically.
 This eliminates the need to use `mkdir` commands.
 In our case, we can just use the command to make the docker container automatically start the prompt in the directory of our Python script (`/opt/test`) when used in interactive mode: